mlflow/mlflow/docs/source/llms/deployments/index.rst

 security posture by minimizing the exposure of sensitive API keys throughout the system.
 It also helps to prevent exposing these keys within code or requiring end-users to manage keys safely.

-The deployments server is designed to be flexible and adaptable, capable of easily defining and managing endpoints by updating the configuration file.
-This enables the easy incorporation of new LLM providers or provider LLM types into the system without necessitating changes to applications that interface with the deployments server.
+The gateway server is designed to be flexible and adaptable, capable of easily defining and managing endpoints by updating the configuration file.
+This enables the easy incorporation of new LLM providers or provider LLM types into the system without necessitating changes to applications that interface with the gateway server.
 This level of adaptability makes the MLflow AI Gateway Service an invaluable tool in environments that require agility and quick response to changes.

 This simplification and centralization of language model interactions, coupled with the added